GUANACASTE: CRUCIBLE OF CULTURES

 This border province in Costa Rica’s North Paciﬁc is a central part of the country’s legacy and folklore

-With an exuberant flora over an area of 240 thousand acres, more than 140 species of mammals, close to 800 species of birds, vibrant beaches, volcanoes, rivers, hot springs, waterfalls, bubbling mud pots and caves, Guanacaste is deeply embedded in nature.
-These treasures are protected within national parks and wildlife refuges.
+Vast expanses of Guanacaste are covered in dry tropical forest, a unique and shrinking ecosystem characterized by exuberant flowering trees.
+More than 140 species of mammals and close to 800 species of birds live in Guanacaste — a natural wonderland of beaches, volcanoes, rivers, hot springs, waterfalls and caves.
+Many of these treasures are protected by national parks and wildlife reserves.
 Plains, pastures and sparse woodlands, ideal for cattle and ranching, are also part of the scenery.

 Guanacaste is a border province with historical ties to Nicaragua that voted to annex itself to Costa Rica in the 1820s.
 It has long been known for its cowboy culture, horse parades, rodeos and bullfights.
 Guanacaste’s distinctive folklore, costumes and foods have been embraced throughout Costa Rica and have become a celebrated part of its national culture.